Debashis26/Training/git-topic.md

 _Local Version Control system_
  Copy files to an another directory is the easyest way to do version controlling, but it can also error prone.
- To deal with thiss issue, programmersmlong ago developed local VCSs that had a simpple database that kept all the changes happens with the file under version control system.
+ To deal with thiss issue, programmers long ago developed local VCSs that had a simpple database that kept all the changes happens with the file under version control system.

 _Centralized Version Control System_